sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 {{< /language-toggle >}}

 Secrets that target a HashiCorp Vault must start with the word `secret`.
-In this example, the name of the secret is `website`.
+In this example, the name of the secret is `database`.
-The `website` secret contains a value called `database`, which is the password to our database.
+The `database` secret contains a value called `password`, which is the password to our database.

 [1]: ../../getting-started/enterprise/
 [2]: ../../api/secrets/